canonical/lxd/doc/instances.md

 ## Instance types
 LXD supports simple instance types.
-Those are represented as a string which can be passed at container creation time.
+Those are represented as a string which can be passed at instance creation time.

 There are three allowed syntaxes: